 Here are some things you can do while waiting for your heat pump service provider.

 - Check to see if your thermostat is running.
-Myrtle Beach heat pump contractors agree that the most common reason why heating systems are not starting up is because the thermostat is not running.
+HVAC contractors Myrtle Beach agree that the most common reason why heating systems are not starting up is because the thermostat is not running.
 Either the batteries need to be replaced or it needs to be charged.
 Another reason could be that it was accidentally switched off while cleaning.
 So before calling in a professional, make sure you check your thermostat if it is starting and working efficiently.
 You might also want to check if the thermostat is on the right setting.
 Again, maybe it has been accidentally changed when you were cleaning.

 - Check your heat pump’s power source.
 Go to the circuit breaker for your heating system and check if it has tripped.
 If so, you might want to switch it off and call your heating contractor.
 You can also check you’re the power cord of your heat pump for signs of damage and its control board for signs of burn marks.
 This could mean there have been an electrical short.
 Should this be the case, you will need to call in a professional at once.
 If possible, turn your main electrical switch off while waiting for the service provider to arrive to prevent any further damage to your heating system as well as to the rest of your furniture and appliances.